 Please pay careful attention to the following important reminders:

-- Visiting students who ultimately enroll in a UVA School of Nursing master’s program may count two visiting student courses towards the degree.
+- Students who ultimately enroll in a UVA School of Nursing master’s program may count two courses taken as a non-degree seeking student towards the degree.

-- Taking courses as a visiting student will not allow you to graduate faster; however, it will lessen the course load at various stages of the established plan of study.
+- Taking courses as a non-degree seeking student will not allow you to graduate faster; however, it will lessen the course load at various stages of the established plan of study.

 - Lessening the course load can have implications that affect federal financial aid.
 If you are required to be a full-time student to receive certain federal aid, you will be responsible for the cost associated with enrolling in elective credits in or out of the School of Nursing.

 - Current School of Nursing students receive priority for enrollment.
 The School of Nursing Registrar will assess space availability approximately three weeks prior to the start of the semester and you will be notified of enrollment if space is available.